marklogic/ml-gradle/README.md

 How can I start using ml-gradle?
 =========
+First, please note the [Wiki and FAQ](https://github.com/rjrudin/ml-gradle/wiki) which have answers to many of the questions you'll have or run into soon.

 To use ml-gradle right away, you'll need Gradle installed first.
 And of course you'll need Marklogic installed somewhere - it doesn't have to be the same computer as the one you're running Gradle on.
 Then create a directory for your project and add a build.gradle file and a gradle.properties file.
 Here's the simplest build.gradle file possible:

     buildscript {